top of page

 • Menopause and low estrogen levels.

-• Chemicals in detergents, fabric softeners, feminine sprays, ointments, creams, douches, and contraceptive foams or jellies or creams.
+• Detergents, fabric softeners, feminine sprays, ointments, creams, douches, soaps.

 Less common causes include: